hyperhq/pi/README.md

 Use "pi <command> --help" for more information about a given command.
 Use "pi options" for a list of global command-line options (applies to all commands).

+// global options
+$ pi options                                                                                                                        14:39:32
+The following options can be passed to any command:

+      --access-key='': AccessKey authentication to the API server --region='': Region of the API server
+      --secret-key='': SecretKey for basic authentication to the API server --user='': The name of the config user to use
 ```